 - Install the stopper – Place the stopper into the drain from the top and ensure the hole is facing the back of the sink.
 Returning to the bottom, take the nut with the ball on the inside and thread it into the drain pipe.
 Go ahead and push the rod to make sure the drain is moving up and down.
 If it works correctly, tighten the nut.
 If not, you will need to move the stopper until it catches onto the rod.

 - Position the lever – Feed the lever into the sink’s hole, connecting the horizontal rod with the vertical lever.
 You can adjust the height of the pop-up by shifting the extension pin up or down to a different slot.

-What if you don’t have the time or interest to install a sink pop-up drain stopper on our own?
-Our team of local plumbing experts at Mr. Rooter is here to lend a hand.
-If at any point during the installation you need assistance – even if it’s before you begin – you can trust us to install new plumbing fixtures in your bathroom or in other areas of your home.
-For professional installation, call (855) 982-2028 or request a job estimate online now.
+What if you don’t have the time or interest to install a sink pop-up drain stopper on your own?
+Our team of local plumbing experts at Mr. Rooter Plumbing is here to lend a hand.
+If at any point during the installation, you need assistance – even if it’s before you begin – you can trust us to install new plumbing fixtures in your bathroom or in other areas of your home.
+For professional installation, call or request a job estimate online now.